Two arrests after two men and a dog injured in Sunderland stabbing

 "There was a lad got stabbed.
 I saw him walking to the ambulance with a bandage around his head.
 Someone said they stabbed his dog as well."

-Kathleen Errington, who lives in Gleneagles Road, close to the scene, said it was about 5.30am-5.40am, we just heard a bang.
+Another woman, who lives close to the scene, said it was about 5.30am-5.40am, we just heard a bang.

 "We thought it was a shotgun, but apparently it was the back door being kicked in."